Updated: July 2021

 Third-party data processors

-Active Campaign is a third-party data processor and is used to manage our enquiry forms and newsletter subscriptions.
+Engagebay is a third-party data processor and is used to manage our website visitor enquiry forms and newsletter subscriptions.

-To enable expedient processing of any enquiries that come through our web forms, your information is pushed from Active Campaign into our Microsoft Dynamics CRM (over a secure link) and a notification is emailed into our Office 365 email service.
+To enable expedient processing of any enquiries that come through our web forms, your information is pushed from Engagebay into our Microsoft Dynamics (a Customer Relationship Management application) (over a secure link) and a notification is sent via email to our Marketing Department.

 Security of your personal data